All Products

 What do I do if my instance does not support backup file downloads?

-If your instance does not support downloading backup files, use one of the following methods based on your objective:
+If your instance does not support backup file downloads, follow these instructions based on your objective:

-The backup file is too large.
+The backup file is too large and the download takes a long time.
 What if the download is interrupted?

-On Linux, you can add the -t 0 parameter to the wget command along with the -c parameter.
-If the download is interrupted, wget retries the connection indefinitely.
-On Windows and macOS, you can usually resume the download from the browser's download management page.
+On Linux, you can add the -t 0 parameter with the -c parameter to the wget command.
+This allows wget to retry the connection indefinitely if the download is interrupted.
+On Windows and macOS, if a download is interrupted, you can typically resume it from the download management page in your browser.

-What do I do if a "403: Forbidden" error occurs during download?
+What do I do if a "403: Forbidden" error is reported when I download a backup?

-Check if the download command is correct.
-Enclose the download URL in single quotation marks.
+Check whether the download command is correct.
+Ensure that the download URL is enclosed in single quotation marks (').